anthony-linaro/shrinkwrap/documentation/userguide/quickstart.rst

 Overlays are an important concept for Shrinkwrap.
 An overlay is a config fragment (either a yaml file or a json-encoded string) that can be passed separately on the command line and forms the top layer of the config.
 In this way, it can override or add any required configuration.
-You could achive the same effect by creating a new config and specifying the main config as a layer in that new config, but with an overlay, you can apply a config fragment to many different existing configs without the need to write a new config file each time.
+You could achieve the same effect by creating a new config and specifying the main config as a layer in that new config, but with an overlay, you can apply a config fragment to many different existing configs without the need to write a new config file each time.
 You can see overlays being using in the above commands to target a specific Arm architecture revision (v9.3 in the example).
-You can change the targetted architecture just by changing the overlay.
+You can change the targeted architecture just by changing the overlay.
 There are many other places where overlays come in handy.
 See :ref:`userguide/recipes:Shrinkwrap Recipes` for more examples.